BA Hons Fine Art offers practice-based study within painting, printmaking, drawing, sculpture, performance, lens-based media and history and theory.

 History and Theory 4 is the final History and Theory module on the Fine Art course.
 In this 20 credit module you identify and pursue a major research project related to your interests and studio practice and present it in the form of an academic Dissertation.

 From the first year of the course, you explore the history, contexts and discourses of contemporary art practice though the History and Theory modules, which teach skills in visual literacy, intellectual enquiry, research, analysis, argument, critical writing and interpretation.
 The History and Theory modules build upon one another incrementally to enable you to identify and research increasingly sophisticated topics, and to write increasingly substantial texts, culminating in the Dissertation.
-All of the skills gained in years 1 and 2 are used in producing the Dissertation, which is usually the lengthiest and most accomplished piece of academic writing you will have produced to that point.
+All of the skills gained in the preceding years of the course are used in producing the Dissertation, which is usually the lengthiest and most accomplished piece of academic writing you will have produced to that point.

 The course prepares students as artists and thinkers, who are able to sustain professional, critical art practice, and who can apply their skills, sensibilities and knowledge to wider fields of cultural work, practice and employment.